Csson/p5-Text-CommonMark/README.md

 # DESCRIPTION

-Text::CommonMark is just a wrapper around the [CommonMark](http://commonmark.org/) C parser.
+Text::CommonMark is a wrapper around the [CommonMark](http://commonmark.org/) C parser.
 CommonMark is a variant of [Markdown](http://daringfireball.net/projects/markdown/).

 # FUNCTIONS